xcore/sw_display_controller/docs/overview.rst

 Overview
 ========

-The app_graphics_demo application provides the whole graphics LCD display driver built using the XMOS device XS1-L1.
-The application includes the LCD component, SDRAM component and top layer application.
-The application in the project is built in such a way to get a feel of how a graphics LCD display module can be accessed using the XMOS silicon.
-The LCD graphics module used in this project doesn't include an in-built memory.
-An external SDRAM is used to store the LCD buffer content.
-Thus the project also shows how to access an SDRAM.
+The sw_display_controller includes the LCD graphics demo application.
+The application has been designed to show how a graphics LCD can be driven using the XMOS device XS1-L1.
+It also includes the components SDRAM (available as sc_sdram_burst) and LCD (available as sc_lcd) which are dependencies for the application.

+Graphics LCDs are widely used in many day to day user applications.
+Some examples include elevated displays on buildings, advertisement boards, ATM displays and so on.
+Since the application uses a standalone LCD module which doesn't include an in-built memory, it also uses an external 16 bit SDRAM.
+Thus the application also demonstrates how a 16 bit SDRAM can be accessed using the XCORE silicon.

 Brief description of the project
 --------------------------------

-The project loads images from the flash and displays them on the graphics LCD screen.
-Transition effects between the images have been added in the application.
-The project uses a 480 * 272 LCD display module.
-The LCD module uses an external SDRAM for the LCD buffer.
-The project uses an 16 bit SDRAM.
+The aim of the project is to load pre-stored images from the flash, move them to the SDRAM image buffer and update the LCD screen with the pre-stored images.
+While displaying the images, transition effects have been included for every image change inorder to showcase the capability of LCD driving by the XCORE silicon.

+The implemented project uses the following:
+  * Graphics LCD of resolution 480 * 272 pixels with 16 bit RGB color code
+  * 16 bit SDRAM of size 2 MB

-The following figure shows the flow of the project
+The following figure shows the flow of the application

 .. only:: html